rahulpoluri/Idea1/problem_backstory_solution.md

    - Paid interactions ensure serious intent and commitment.

 2. **Human-Centered Approach:**
-   - Dedicated human moderators assist users with personalized advice and guidance throughout the process.
+   - UI assist users with personalized advice and guidance throughout the process.
    - Backgrounds are verified to build trust and ensure safety.

 3. **Inclusive and Bias-Free:**